The Insider’s Guide to Georgia Golf Cart Laws and Safety Regulations

 Exploring the Factors Behind Golf Cart Incidents in Georgia

-Golf cart accidents in Georgia can often be traced back to human error, whether it stems from the operator of the cart or another vehicle’s driver.
+Golf cart accidents in Georgia can often be traced back to human error.
+Typically, it stems from the operator of the cart or another vehicle’s driver.
 Given that these carts typically travel at speeds ranging from 15 to 25 miles per hour, it is rare for mechanical malfunctions alone to lead to severe injuries.

-A significant contributing factor to these accidents is the perception of golf carts as mere recreational items rather than potent machinery capable of inflicting harm.
+A significant contributing factor to these accidents is the perception of golf carts as mere recreational items.
+The reality is that golf carts are potent machinery capable of inflicting harm.
 This misconception can lead to a lack of seriousness in handling these vehicles.

 Some common causes of golf cart accidents involve: